culebron/erde/README.md

-# Erde: hiking GIS library
+# Erde: Hiking GIS Library

 This is a toolset to make minimum-boilerplate GIS processing scripts.
 It also contains some commonly used tools.